17/05/2018 by John Tamming 0 Comments

 How Social Media Use Can Result In Employment Termination

 In 2013, offensive, sexist posts made via Twitter by two Toronto fire fighters were exposed in the media shortly after the Toronto Fire Services said it wanted to recruit more women and visible minorities.
-The resulting investigation led to Matt Bowman and Lawaun Edwards being dismissed for off-duty conduct damaging to their employer’s reputation.
+Matt Bowman and Lawaun Edwards were fired for off-duty conduct that damaged their employer’s reputation.
 Both men challenged their dismissals.
 After arbitration, Bowman’s firing was upheld while Edwards with reinstated with a three-day suspension.

 Despite Bowman and Edwards both being employed by the same employer, subject to the same policies, and engaging in similar off-duty misconduct, Edwards was able to keep his job while Bowman’s termination was justified.
 These cases demonstrate there is no one-sized fits all approach to disciplining employees for social media misconduct.

 Where the employer has clear, written policy that has been violated by the employee, dismissal may be justified.
 Employers implementing such policy should ensure all current and new employees are trained on the policy and must review the policy periodically.